 How come I ended up helping people with their books rather than being an astronaut…

-- that you can write a good book worthy of your name and expertise
+- you can write a good book worthy of your name and expertise

-- that your book should make a valuable difference to your reader’s lives
+- your book should make a valuable difference to your readers’ lives

-- that the publishing process should be rapid, fun and rewarding
+- the publishing process should be rapid, fun and rewarding

-- that the fantastic opportunities that come to published authors are waiting for you to claim them
+- the fantastic opportunities that come to published authors are waiting for you to claim

 So I jumped ship, left my comfortable, corporate consulting bubble and set up own my publishing company, ready to help business owners create their own top-notch books based on their professional experience.